ComputerKWasTaken/BetterEcosystemProjectManagement/ultrascripts/06-documentation-plan.md

 Phase 11 (Documentation Cleanup) is now successfully completed.
 All internal docs perfectly match our production codebase and reflect real shipped architecture.

-The active priority now is developing showcase scripts under Phase 12.
-After that, the next documentation focus will be Phase 14 (BetterRepository Public Docs), ensuring our public guide set tells a coherent story about Ultrascripts as a real platform, with a clean place for the shipped BetterDungeon SDK surface to fit naturally.
+The active priority now is the mobile port under Phase 12, getting Ultrascripts running on the Android WebView build of BetterDungeon so it becomes effectively multiplatform.
+After that, the next documentation focus will be Phase 13 (BetterRepository Public Docs), ensuring our public guide set tells a coherent story about Ultrascripts as a real platform, with a clean place for the shipped BetterDungeon SDK surface to fit naturally.
+Showcase scripts are deferred to Phase 14.